lapalisse/FlexTimer/README.md

   - Choose between catch up when you missed a tick or no catch up
   - Choose between remove a timer when finished or deactivate
   - Make it more precise, when possible
+  - Modify a timer
+  - Make it suitable for multithreading
   - etc.

 --